 If someone is becoming less productive over time, it’s very likely that their habits have changed and they haven’t properly addressed the state of things.
 This happens all the time in startups.

 Here’s an example inspired by my personal experience a while back.
 Does this situation feel familiar?

 You start a new job at a startup.
 At first it’s great, there’s a high expectation of performance, you’re hustling, you’re bringing in new ideas and you feel yourself growing quickly as a professional.
 You work a lot of hours, often sticking around the office until 8-9 but that’s alright, you’re getting your shit done.
 You get a lot of emails, maybe 30-50 every day.
 You have anywhere from 5-10 different projects on your plate at any one time.
 You’ve been asked to manage a small team and so now you have 3 more people’s agendas to concern yourself with.

 Slowly you become more responsive instead of proactive and reflective.
 You’re always on the move, trying to catch up.
 You fail to take the time to step back and formulate a system.
-You develop bad habits like constantly checking email, working long hours, eating lunch at your computer, focusing on 2 projects at once, etc… You sleep less, you stop working out, you don’t take breaks to clear your mind, you can’t separate your work from your personal time.
+You develop bad habits like constantly checking email, working long hours, eating lunch at your computer, focusing on 2 projects at once, etc… You sleep less, without thinking you could use Essential oils for sleep, you stop working out, you don’t take breaks to clear your mind, you can’t separate your work from your personal time.
 Your energy levels start to fall, you feel on edge, you give off a negative energy and the people you work with and manage are feeding off that negative energy.
 Your performance starts to falter and you feel workloads and expectations piling up on top of you.